TardisPackrat/HashiCorp-Test/content.md

 #### `git fetch`

-get changes from a remote repo into your tracking branch `git fetch` again takes our current branch, and checks to see if there is a tracking branch.
-If so, it looks for changes in the remote branch, and pulls them into the tracking branch.
-It does not change your local branch.
-To do that, you'll need to do `git merge origin/master` (for the "master" branch) to merge those changes into your branch - probably also called "master".
+The `git fetch` command gets changes from a remote repository into your tracking branch.
+This command does not change your local branch.

+To merge your tracking branch changes into your local branch, run `git merge origin/master`.

 #### `git pull`